Karanini/42-philosophers/README.md

 ./philo 1 800 200 200
 ```

-## ⚠️ Notes

-- All time values are in milliseconds
-- The simulation uses precise microsecond sleep for accurate timing
-- The program handles edge cases like a single philosopher (who cannot eat)
-- Proper error handling for thread and mutex operations

 ## 👤 Author

 **bkaras-g** - [Karanini](https://github.com/Karanini)

 ## 📜 License

 This is a 42 School project.
 Please refer to 42's policies regarding code sharing and academic integrity.
+If you are a 42 student, feel free to take a look at the code to inspire yourself, but do not copy-paste!
+The objective is to learn something ;)

 ---